najamelan/torset/README.md

 1. [Install Rust](https://www.rust-lang.org/tools/install)
 2. Install cargo make: `cargo install cargo-make`

-1. git clone https://github.com/najamelan/torset.git OR download the zip file from github
+1. `git clone https://github.com/najamelan/torset.git` OR download the zip file from github
-2. git checkout master                               OR extract  the zip file
+2. `git checkout master`                               OR extract  the zip file
-3. cd torset
+3. `cd torset`
-4. sudo cargo make install
+4. `sudo cargo make install`

+Now you can deploy the binary version as long as you don't change architecture.
+Don't forget to deploy the man page.
+You can cross compile to a whole series of targets with rust.

 Uninstallation